erictau/CS50-Final-Project/README.md

 #### Video Demo:
 #### Description:
 ##### Overview
 The Project Budget Tracker is a web application that can be utilized by project managers as a simple budget tracking tool.
 Many project managers opt for spreadsheet softwares such as Excel or Google Sheets to manage their budgets, create dashboards, and organize their billing processes.
-This tool is built with the intention of replacing the standard spreadsheet systems to abstract away the logic from the end user.
+In the hands of a savvy user, spreadsheets can be powerful for managing budgets.
+However, for those less familiar with all the nuances of how a budget spreadsheet is set up, the logic built in to spreadsheet cells can easily be broken or incorrect.
+This web application is built with the intention of replacing the standard spreadsheet systems to abstract away the logic from the end user and provide a seamless experience.

 ##### Benefits Over a Spreadsheet
 Spreadsheets are highly customizable, however the data stored in cells are susceptible to accidental changes.
 Additionally, the equations built in to spreadsheet cells can become very complex when conditional statements and calculations are copied for entire columns or rows.
 This app is designed to only allow the user access to certain functions, such as setting up the project, adding a transaction, modifying an existing transaction, etc. Any actions they perform are handled through post requests to the back end, which take in the user input and update the database and browser automatically.
 All the logic is handled on the server side, so the user does not need to worry about inconsistencies in calculation methods or cell formulas.